-As of December 31, 2023, the Company's leases have remaining lease terms of up to 6 years.
+As of December 31, 2024, the Company's leases have remaining lease terms of up to 7 years.
 Lease agreements may contain renewal clauses, which, if elected, generally extend the term of the lease for one to five years for both equipment and facility leases.
 Certain lease agreements may also contain options to purchase the leased property and/or options to terminate the lease.
 In addition, lease agreements may include periodic adjustments to payment amounts for inflation or other variables, or may require payments for taxes, insurance, maintenance or other expenses, which are generally referred to as non-lease components.
-The Company accounts for non-lease components together with the related lease components for all classes of leased assets.
-The Company's lease agreements do not contain significant residual value guarantees or material restrictive covenants.